gravitational/teleport/docs/admin-guide.md

 # This section configures the 'proxy servie'
 proxy_service:
     enabled: yes
-    # SSH forwrading/proxy address.
+    # SSH forwarding/proxy address.
 Command line (CLI) clients always begin their
     # SSH sessions by connecting to this port
     listen_addr: 0.0.0.0:3023

     # Reverse tunnel listening address.
 An auth server (CA) can establish an
-    # outbound (from behind the firwall) connection to this address.
+    # outbound (from behind the firewall) connection to this address.
     # This will allow users of the outside CA to connect to behind-the-firewall
     # nodes.
     tunnel_listen_addr: 0.0.0.0:3024